katmarcin/Corporate_ESG_Metrics_Analysis/README.md

 (insert images)

 Applied data engineering concepts used to create the database in PostgreSQL/pgadmin4.
-Data analysis is performed on the CSV file exported from the data cleaning already performed using Python in Jupyter.
+Data analysis is performed on the cleaned CSV file exported from the Jupyter.